copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Monsters can now generate with a potion of hallucination as an offensive item, and will throw it at the player.
 They generate with a potion of sleeping a little less often.
+- Monsters can displace peacefuls out of their way like the player can, unless the peaceful is larger than them.

 ### Interface changes